Neighborgoods web intro vid lighter.png

 Because most of us can’t walk to the farmer’s market.

-NeighborGoods is a neighborhood-based local food pickup model designed to make fresh farm goods easier to access, and easier for farms to deliver reliably.
+Neighborgoods is a neighborhood-based local food pickup model designed to make fresh farm goods easier to access, and easier for farms to deliver reliably.

 Farmer in flannel and a vest holds wooden crate of fresh produce with blurred farm in the background.